 Director, Blackmores Institute

-Dr Braun is an Adjunct Associate Professor of Integrative Medicine at the National Institute of Complementary Medicine (Western Sydney University) and an Adjunct Senior Research Fellow at the Monash/Alfred Psychiatric Research Centre.
-She has held research positions at The Alfred Hospital and was Vice President of the National Herbalists Association of Australia and an Academic Board Member of Endeavour College.
+Dr Lesley Braun is an Adjunct Associate Professor at the National Institute of Complementary Medicine (Western Sydney University) and has held research positions at The Alfred Hospital, Monash University.

-Dr Braun is a member of key industry groups including the Australian Therapeutic Goods Advisory Council, the Advisory Committee for the Australasian Integrative Medicine Association, and the National E Health Authority (NeHTA) medicines terminology group.
-She is a member of the Clinical Oncology Society of Australia’s Complementary and Integrative Therapies Group Executive and a member of the Pharmaceutical Society of Australia.
+She was Vice President of the National Herbalists Association of Australia, an Academic Board Member of Endeavour College, and former member of key industry groups including the Australian Therapeutic Goods Advisory Council, Advisory Committee for Complementary Medicine (TGA), the Advisory Committee for the Australasian Integrative Medicine Association, and the National E Health Transition Authority (NeHTA) medicines terminology group.

 Chief Financial Officer